Skip to main content

 }

-Settlements progress through distinct states as they move from fiat to on-chain to destination fiat:
+Transfers progress through distinct states as they move from fiat source to stablecoin settlement to fiat destination:

-Monitor settlements through webhooks.
+Monitor transfers through webhooks.
 You’ll receive notifications at each stage:

 {